Skip to main content

 Location: Amherst, MA

 Another liberal arts college located in the Bay State, Amherst holds the No. 2 spot on the list of best national liberal arts colleges.
-Considered one of the Hidden Ivies (along with Northwestern and Stanford), Amherst is one of the few open curriculum schools, meaning that there are no general education requirements.
+Considered one of the Hidden Ivies (along with Northwestern and Stanford), Amherst is an open curriculum school, meaning there are no general education requirements.
+As part of the Five College Consortium, students can take courses and participate in clubs at the four other schools in the Consortium.

 Amherst College is known for its generous need-blind, no-loan financial aid, and the school promises to meet 100% of each student’s demonstrated need.
 More than half the students who attend this college receive aid, with the average need-based grant totaling $54,715.